-22. The Chief Executive of the SFC is employed and appointed by the Board with the approval of the Scottish Ministers.
-He or she is the Board's principal adviser on the discharge of its functions and is accountable to the Board.
-His or her role is to provide strategic and operational leadership to the SFC and ensure that the Board's aims and objectives are met, the SFC's functions are delivered and targets met through effective and properly controlled executive action.
-His or her general responsibilities include the performance, management and staffing of the SFC.
-General guidance on the role and responsibilities of the Chief Executive is contained in 'On Board.'

-23. He or she has a responsibility to:

-- advise the Board on the discharge of its responsibilities as set out in this document, in the Act other relevant legislation, the terms and conditions attached to SG grant and in any other relevant instructions and guidance issued by or on behalf of the Scottish Ministers; - provide advice and guidance to the Board, including effective evidence-based performance information, to support them in their role to agree strategy and hold the executive to account for delivery; - implement the decisions of the Board; - ensure that financial considerations are taken into account fully by the Board at all stages in reaching and executing its decisions, and that appropriate financial appraisal and evaluation techniques, consistent with the Appraisal and Evaluation section of the Scottish Public Finance Manual (SPFM), are followed; - ensure that the SFC adheres, where appropriate, to the SG's Programme and Project Management (PPM) Principles; - put in place robust performance and risk management arrangements consistent with the Risk Management section of the SPFM - that support the achievement of the SFC's aims and objectives and that facilitate comprehensive reporting to the Board, the SG and the wider public; - ensure that adequate systems of internal control are maintained by the SFC, including effective measures against fraud and theft consistent with the Fraud section of the SPFM; - establish appropriate documented internal delegated authority arrangements consistent with the Delegated Authority section of the SPFM;
+- 22. The Chief Executive of the SFC is employed and appointed by the Board with the approval of the Scottish Ministers.
+They are the Board's principal adviser on the discharge of its functions and is accountable to the Board.
+Their role is to provide strategic and operational leadership to the SFC and ensure that the Board's aims and objectives are met, the SFC's functions are delivered and targets met through effective and properly controlled executive action.
+Their general responsibilities include the performance, management and staffing of the SFC.
+General guidance on the role and responsibilities of the Chief Executive is contained in 'On Board.' - 23.
+They have a responsibility to: - advise the Board on the discharge of its responsibilities as set out in this document, in the Act other relevant legislation, the terms and conditions attached to SG grant and in any other relevant instructions and guidance issued by or on behalf of the Scottish Ministers; - provide advice and guidance to the Board, including effective evidence-based performance information, to support them in their role to agree strategy and hold the executive to account for delivery; - implement the decisions of the Board; - ensure that financial considerations are taken into account fully by the Board at all stages in reaching and executing its decisions, and that appropriate financial appraisal and evaluation techniques, consistent with the Appraisal and Evaluation section of the Scottish Public Finance Manual (SPFM), are followed; - ensure that the SFC adheres, where appropriate, to the SG's Programme and Project Management (PPM) Principles; - put in place robust performance and risk management arrangements consistent with the Risk Management section of the SPFM - that support the achievement of the SFC's aims and objectives and that facilitate comprehensive reporting to the Board, the SG and the wider public;

-- advise the Board on the performance of the SFC compared with its aims and objectives; - prepare the SFC's strategic and operational plans, in the light of the strategic aims and objectives agreed by the Scottish Ministers; - promote effective, trusting and supportive relationships with SG Ministers, officials and other stakeholders; - ensure that timely forecasts and clear and robust monitoring information on performance and finance are provided to the SG; that the SG is notified promptly of any material issues and risks and that corrective action is taken; and ensure that these, whether detected by internal audit or by other means, are notified to the SG in a timely fashion; and - act as the SFC's principal spokesperson and promote its good reputation.
+- ensure that adequate systems of internal control are maintained by the SFC, including effective measures against fraud and theft consistent with the Fraud section of the SPFM; - establish appropriate documented internal delegated authority arrangements consistent with the Delegated Authority section of the SPFM; - advise the Board on the performance of the SFC compared with its aims and objectives; - prepare the SFC's strategic and operational plans, in the light of the strategic aims and objectives agreed by the Scottish Ministers; - promote effective, trusting and supportive relationships with SG Ministers, officials and other stakeholders: - ensure that timely forecasts and clear and robust monitoring information on performance and finance are provided to the SG; that the SG is notified promptly of any material issues and risks and that corrective action is taken; and ensure that these, whether detected by internal audit or by other means, are notified to the SG in a timely fashion; - ensure staff pay proposals are in line with SG Pay Policy and submitted in time and the necessary approvals obtained prior to implementing any annual award; and - act as the SFC's principal spokesperson and promote its good reputation.